-Although the proposed FSI model satisfies the requirements, FSI analyses still need very high computational cost.
-This problem is strongly associated with the requirement (IV).
-Then we develop a one-way coupling model between the twodimensional discontinuous-Galerkin finite element computation based on the pressure Poisson Boussinesq-type (PPBOUSS) model, which is a kind of the Boussinesqtype wave models, and the three-dimensional computation using the EMPS method.
+Although the proposed FSI model satisfies the requirements, FSI analyses still require very high computational cost, which is associated with the requirement (IV).
+Then we developed a one-way coupling model between the two-dimensional discontinuous-Galerkin finite element computation based on the pressure Poisson Boussinesq-type (PPBOUSS) model, which is a kind of the Boussinesq-type wave models, and the three-dimensional computation using the explicit-MPS methods.
 In this model, 2D computation based on the PPBOUSS model in the global domain is conducted preliminarily, and the non-constant velocity profile in the vertical direction is reproduced using the 2D data.
 3D computation is conducted in the local domain included in the global domain with interface boundaries that move along the reproduced 3D velocity field in Lagrangian fashion.
-Here, we adopt the ERP wall boundary model to represent the moving 2D-3D interfaces.
+Here, we adopted the ERP wall boundary model as the moving interface boundaries.
 This strategy does not need inflow and outflow boundary conditions which require the particle generation and elimination difficult to apply in the particle methods.
 We verified the accuracy of reproduced velocity profiles, infinitesimal-amplitude waves in the local domain compared to Airy's analytical solutions, and reproduced solitary wave shapes in the local domain.
 These results indicated that while the accurate reproduction of the non-constant velocity profile is important in the cases with relatively short wave, the constant velocity profile can be good approximation in terms of solitary wave with high nonlinearity.
 We also preformed simulations for solitary wave breaking on mild slope compared with experimental results, and then the proposed model achieved good agreement with the experiment.

-In terms of computational cost, distributed memory parallel computers can be very strong tools and their performance still have been growing.
-Therefore, we develop a parallel analysis system based on the consistent-interface FSI model.
-The proposed FSI model enables us to utilize existing parallel solvers with a few change.
-We adopts ADVENTURE_Solid, a parallel FEM solver for structural computations with HDDM and the BDD preconditioner, and LexADV_EMPS, a domain decomposition and interdomain communication library for the MPS computation of freesurface flows.
+In terms of computational cost, distributed memory parallel computers can be very strong tools.
+Therefore, we developed a parallel analysis system for FSI problems with free-surfaces; it uses ADVENTURE_Solid, a parallel FEM solver for structural computations with HDDM and the BDD preconditioner, and LexADV_EMPS, a domain decomposition and interdomain communication library for the MPS computation of free-surface flows.
 We incorporated the ERP wall boundary model into LexADV_EMPS, and we developed a coupler, which exchanges values between the solvers, to implement large-scale parallel FSI analysis system.
 In this system, the fluid-structure interfaces are matched in both the fluid and the structure computations, and therefore, the pre-process of the data is facilitated considerably.
-In addition, we also develop a parallel analysis system based on the proposed multi-scale wave model.
-We combine a discontinuous-Galerkin FEM based parallel solver for 2D wave model, DGSWEM, and the LexADV_EMPS.
-Finally, we demonstrated simulations using the developed systems.
-The results indicate that the systems are sufficiently robust when dealing with complicated free-surface and boundary motions with relatively low computational cost, and therefore, it will be a useful and practical tool for the design of tsunami-resilient structures.
+Finally, we used our proposed system to analyze the FSI of a dam-break problem with an elastic obstacle.
+The results indicate that the system is sufficiently robust when dealing with complicated free-surface and boundary motions, and therefore, it will be a useful and practical tool for the design of resistant and resilient structure.